srinivassivaratri/static-site-generator/README.md

 1. Make sure Python 3 is installed and up-to-date
 2. Check that you've installed all the necessary tools
-3. If you're still stuck, ask for help in our project's chat room
+3. If you're still stuck, make a pull request

 Enjoy creating your own websites with our magic website maker!